jofr/capacitor-media-session/README.md

 setPlaybackState(options: PlaybackStateOptions) => Promise<void>
 ```

-Indicates whether media is playing or not.
+Indicate whether media is playing or not.
 Analogue to setting the [playbackState property of the MediaSession interface](https://developer.mozilla.org/en-US/docs/Web/API/MediaSession/playbackState) when using the Media Session API directly.

 | Param         | Type                                                                  |
 | ------------- | --------------------------------------------------------------------- |